-- Register for 9 semester units of research work in STL 5500. - Complete a thesis of at least 33,000 words under the direction of a thesis committee. - Defend the thesis in a one-hour oral examination.
+- Register for 9 semester units of research work in STL 5500. - Complete a thesis of at least 75 pages in length under the direction of a thesis committee. - Defend the thesis in a one-hour oral examination.

 FOR THE EXAM AND EXTENDED RESEARCH PAPER: To complete the comprehensive exam and extended research paper, students must: